Frequently Asked Questions

 How can I get an internship?
 Do I get academic credit for an internship?

 Students majoring in Political Science should consider taking an internship during their undergraduate years to foster academic experiential learning.
 Internships are offered in the fall, spring, and summer.
 Students can create their own internship with the department’s guidance or choose an internship from our database.
 The Public Service Fall/Spring Internship is an 8 credit/two course equivalent, with 4 credits towards Political Science and 4 credits toward electives.
 Students work at least 20 hours per week in the public service field and have a required research paper.
+The Summer Public Service Internship is a 4 credit/one course equivalent.
 Students can complete up to 12 internship credits; one fall or spring and a summer internship.
-For the fall and spring semesters, internships are 8 credits.
-Students work at least 20 hours per week in the public service field and have a required research paper on a topic related to their internship experience.

 What kinds of opportunities are available outside of the classroom?